-Created in 2006 at the MFA Computer Art, School of Visual Arts, New York, by Goo-Shun Wang.
+Animated short film created in 2006 at the MFA Computer Art, School of Visual Arts, New York, by Goo-Shun Wang.
 It is based on creative principles of M. C. Escher.

 The Checker Board Shadow

 Believe it or not, the squares A and B are the same shade of gray.
 Designed by Edward H. Adelson, a professor of vision science at MIT.
-For a full version and detailed explanation, click here.

 Face in the Beans